 1. U.S. Stocks Could Keep Outperforming

 A more revealing factor is corporate earnings expectations.
-“Net earnings revisions”—the difference between upward and downward analyst estimates—fell into the bottom 25% of their historical range in April.
-4 Historically, this has been followed by an average 12% S&P 500 gain over the next 12 months, according to Haver Analytics and Fidelity data from 1977 through May 2025.
+"Net earnings revisions", the difference between upward and downward analyst estimates, fell into the bottom 25% of their historical range during a recent pullback period.
+4 Historically, this has been followed by an average 12% S&P 500 gain over the next 12 months, according to Haver Analytics and Fidelity data covering more than four decades of market cycles.
 4

 Another encouraging sign is the increase in real personal income earlier this year.
 For those at PBF Energy planning their post-career financial strategies, rising consumer income tends to support stronger corporate earnings.
 In fact, when real personal income rises, corporate earnings growth over the following year is similarly positive 85% of the time.
 4

 Credit markets offer another signal.
-The narrow spread between high-yield corporate bonds and U.S. Treasuries—often viewed as a proxy for investor sentiment—suggests continued optimism.
+The narrow spread between high-yield corporate bonds and U.S. Treasuries, often viewed as a proxy for investor sentiment, suggests continued optimism.
 For PBF Energy stakeholders tracking market health, this may reflect investor confidence in corporate profitability and credit conditions.

 2. Technology Stocks May Take the Lead Again

 For PBF Energy professionals considering sector allocation, this valuation reset may indicate an opening in technology.
-According to research from Fidelity and FactSet, when speculative tech names—typically viewed as high-risk—drop into the lowest 25% of historical valuations, the entire tech sector has a 79% chance of outperforming the broader market over the following year.
+According to research from Fidelity and FactSet, when speculative tech names, typically viewed as high-risk, drop into the lowest 25% of historical valuations, the entire tech sector has a 79% chance of outperforming the broader market over the following year.
 4

 This combination of historical probability and relative value makes the tech sector worth close attention.
 The reset in prices could renew investor interest, especially if upcoming earnings results outperform expectations.
 PBF Energy employees managing portfolios may discover longer-term growth potential in parts of the market that have experienced recalibrated valuations.